nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![ClearActivityDiagram](images/ClearLocationActivityDiagram.png)

 ### Help feature
 The help feature redirects the user to StoreMando's User Guide.
-If the user is connected to an internet access, StoreMando will redirect its User Guide through opening another browser.
+If the device is connected to the Internet, StoreMando will automatically open the User Guide in a new browser.
 Otherwise, it will have a pop out window with the User Guide link.
 This will save the user the hassle of locating the documentation. <br>
 The help command has the following format :`help`.